Block Transfer Test

 comments: One or more practice trials should be conducted to avoid a learning effect.

 - Koen A.P.Lemmink, Han Kemper, Mathieu H.G. de Greef, and Piet Rispens P, Stevens M, Reliability of the Groningen Fitness Test for the Elderly, Journal of Aging and Physical Activity, 2001, 9, 194-212

 - American Guidance Service.
 (1969).
 Minnesota Rate of Manipulation Test: Examiner’s manual.
 Circle Pines, MN: Circle Pines.

-- More about the Groningen Fitness Test for the Elderly
+- This test is part of the protocol for the Groningen Fitness Test for the Elderly

 - A discussion about Fitness Testing for the Elderly